Ethics of climate change

 Size corresponds to climate change vulnerability (determined by the University of Notre Dame's ND-Gain Index), with larger countries being more vulnerable.
 Color corresponds to total GHG emissions, including land-use change (2011), with a darker shade indicating higher emissions.

-Size corresponds to climate change vulnerability (determined by the University of Notre Dame's ND-Gain Index), with larger countries being more vulnerable.
-Color corresponds to total GHG emissions, including land-use change (2011), with a darker shade indicating higher emissions.

-Climate change ethics explores the moral implications of the new climate change.
-Some scientists, economists, and policymakers apply neutral values to their study of climate change ethics.
+Climate change ethics explores the moral implications of climate change.
+Scientists, economists, and policymakers apply neutral values to their study of climate change ethics.
 Some philosophers, such as Stephen M. Gardiner and the Intergovernmental Panel on Climate Change (IPCC) writers, argue that climate change raises moral issues requiring value-laden judgments.

-The two main ethical implications of climate change are related to its effects.
-The causes and effects of climate change are unrelated in time and space.
+The two ethical implications of climate change are related to its effects.
 Anthropogenic climate change is caused mainly by humans burning fossil fuels.
 The primary beneficiaries of fossil fuel burning are developed countries whereas the majority of climate impacts will be felt by the developing world.
-Further, climate change occurs on timescales much greater than a single generation of the human population, causing conflict between economic and political interests which are products of society and the interests of future people—an ethical and moral concept.
+Climate change occurs on timescales much greater than a single generation of the human population, causing conflict between economic and political interests which are products of society and the interests of future people.

-Beginnings
+Background

-Climate change has become a concern for a number of disciplines due to its potentially catastrophic impacts on environmental systems, wildlife, nature, and humans.
-Climate change poses a serious threat to the global economy as economic development, especially in the West, has been largely dependent on the extraction and burning of fossil fuels since the Industrial Revolution.
-Burning fossil fuels increases the concentration of greenhouse gases in the atmosphere which is the primary driver of current global anthropogenic climate change.
-This notion has led to the study of the economics of climate change.
+Climate change is a concern for multiple disciplines due to its catastrophic impacts on environmental systems, wildlife, nature, and humans.
+It poses a serious threat to the global economy as economic development.
+It has been largely dependent on the extraction and burning of fossil fuels since the Industrial Revolution.
 Climate change is also a deeply political issue as there are disagreements among actors on whether and to what extent society should act on climate change.
-Economics is insufficient to guide policymaking alone, however, as it is only capable making predictions regarding how different policy decisions will affect the economy and how to proceed along those different pathways; it cannot tell us which pathway to choose, that is determined by which values we act on as a society.
-Because of this, some philosophers have argued that climate change is “fundamentally an ethical issue” which raises questions about "how we ought to live, what kinds of societies we want, and how we should relate to nature and other forms of life.”
+Economics is insufficient to guide policymaking alone as it is only capable of making predictions about how different policy decisions will affect the economy.
+It cannot tell us which path to choose; that is determined by the values we act on as a society.
+This is why some philosophers have argued that climate change is “fundamentally an ethical issue,” which raises questions about "how we ought to live, what kinds of societies we want, and how we should relate to nature and other forms of life.”